erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/11_cmg_sota.md

 With the number of spinning parts involved in a CMG, the dynamics exhibit a certain complexity.
 To be able to size and control the CMGs for our application we need to understand and model these dynamics.
-This section will therefore introduce and discuss the model derived in great detail in Chapter 4.5 of [@LeveSpacecraftMomentumControl2015].
+This section will therefore introduce and discuss the model derived in great detail by Leve et al. [@LeveSpacecraftMomentumControl2015, ch.
+4.5].
 The resulting expression is the derivative (with respect to time) of the angular momentum of a CMG spacecraft with variable speed gyro-rotors [@LeveSpacecraftMomentumControl2015, eq.
 4.81]:

 \begin{eqnarray}